National Park Service, New Jersey.

 Morristown National Historical Park commemorates the sites of General Washington and the Continental army’s winter encampment of December 1779 to June 1780, where they survived through what would be the coldest winter on record.
 The park also maintains a museum & library collection related to the encampments & George Washington, as well as items relating to pre- and post-Revolutionary America.

-Morristown National Historical Park is the easiest to see by car.
-We have 4 different locations throughout the greater Morristown area.
-Washington's Headquarters Museum and Ford Mansion as well as Jockey Hollow Visitor Center and Wick House are the two main areas of the Park.
-The other two locations include Fort Nonsense and the New Jersey Brigade area.
-Detailed directions are on the park website.
+Morristown National Historical Park is easiest to see by car.
+There are four different sites throughout the greater Morristown area.
+Washington's Headquarters Museum / Ford Mansion and Fort Nonsense are located in Morristown.
+The Jockey Hollow unit with its visitor center and historic Wick House; and the New Jersey Brigade Area are both about 6 miles south of Morristown, Detailed directions can be found on the park website.